AbdullahSaidAbdeaaziz/Clock-/README.md

 # Clock ⌚

---
-Simple Clock but it's your Clock it's like in your PC✌.
+`Simple Clock but it's your Clock it's like in your PC✌.`